-ROWS 2-15: Work 14 more rows of HDC in Victorian Rose, from now on always working in between the posts.
+Rows 2 – 15: Work 14 more rows of WHDC in Victorian Rose.
 Chain 2 and turn at the end of each row.
 On row 15, pull through with White on the last stitch (you should have 3 loops on your hook when you pull through).
 Chain 2 with White and turn.

-After you complete your puff stitch, work 5 more HDCs, then another puff stitch.
-Continue the pattern of 5 HDCs, puff stitch, until you reach the end of the row.
-You should end with 5 HDCs.
+Row 16: With White, work 1 WHDC in each of the first 5 spaces, then 1 puff stitch in the next space.
+After you complete your puff stitch, work 5 more WHDCs, then another puff stitch.
+Continue the pattern of 5 WHDCs, puff stitch, until you reach the end of the row.
+You should end with 5 WHDCs.
 On the last stitch of the row, pull through with Victorian Rose.
 Chain 2 and turn.

-ROWS 17-19: Work 3 rows of HDC with Victorian Rose, chaining two and turning at the end of each row.
-(When you are crocheting over the puff stitches, you still want to work in between the posts, so just treat them like they are normal HDCs and insert your hook on either side of them.)
+Rows 17 – 19: Work 3 rows of WHDC with Victorian Rose, chaining two and turning at the end of each row.
+(When you are crocheting over the puff stitches, you still want to work in between the posts, so just treat them like they are normal WHDCs and insert your hook on either side of them.)
 On the last stitch of row 19, pull through with White.
 Chain 2 and turn.

-ROW 20: Work 2 HDCs, then a puff stitch.
-Then work 5 HDC’s, then a puff stitch.
-Repeat the pattern of 5 HDCs, puff stitch, until you reach the end of the row.
-This time you should have two HDCs left when you reach the end of the row.
+Row 20: Work 1 WHDC in each of the first 2 space, then 1 puff stitch in the next space.
+Then work 1 WHDC in each of the next 5 spaces, then 1 puff stitch in the next space.
+Repeat the pattern of 5 WHDCs, 1 puff stitch, until you reach the end of the row.
+This time you should have two WHDCs left when you reach the end of the row.
 Pull through with Victorian Rose on the last stitch.
 Chain 2 and turn.

-ROWS 21-23: Work 3 rows of HDC with Victorian Rose, chaining two and turning at the end of each row.
+Rows 21 – 23: Work 3 rows of WHDC with Victorian Rose, chaining two and turning at the end of each row.
 On the last stitch of row 23, pull through with White.
 Chain 2 and turn.

-ROWS 25-27: Work 3 rows of HDC with Victorian Rose, chaining two and turning at the end of each row.
+Rows 25 – 27: Work 3 rows of WHDC with Victorian Rose, chaining two and turning at the end of each row.
 On the last stitch of row 27, pull through with White.
 Chain 2 and turn.

 For the border, I used another variation of HDC that we like to call Modified HDC, but we’ve also heard it called HDC front 2 loops only.
 Basically, you are working a normal HDC, but you are inserting your hook up through the 2 front loops instead of the two top loops.